 At any one time, I have at least 4 wooden spoons in my utensil holder.
 Right now, I have around 7 of all shapes and sizes.
 When I’m cooking and need a spoon to stir, scrape, or beat, I almost invariably reach for a wooden spoon.
 So too do most cooks.
 Why, in this age of metal and plastic, are wooden spoons still a must have for the kitchen?

 Why use them at all?
-I'll list out several reasons, in no particular order, that, in my opinion, make wooden spoons a still viable tool in a technological age. wooden spoons a still viable tool in a technological age.
+I’ll list out several reasons, in no particular order, that, in my opinion, make wooden spoons, like these Classic Wooden 12-inch Kitchen Spoon from Update International, a still viable tool in a technological age. wooden spoons a still viable tool in a technological age.

 Wooden Spoons are Lightweight and Strong